 Deriscope is fully integrated with Excel.
 All Excel versions - both 32 and 64 bit - from 2000 to the latest 2016, including the Office 365, are supported.
 It does not litter Excel's existing menu (or ribbon in the latest versions) with its own items.
 It only displays a dedicated task pane that acts as both information board and workplace in real-time interaction with the spreadsheet contents.

-Rather than relying on proprietary analytics, Deriscope delegates the option pricing job to the QuantLib software library, which has been in existence since the year 2000 and is actually used by thousands professionals worldwide.
+Rather than relying on proprietary analytics, Deriscope delegates the option pricing job to the QuantLib software library, which has been in existence since the year 2000 and is actually used by thousands of professionals worldwide.
 In a sense Deriscope acts as the Excel interface to the QuantLib pricing library.
 This fact bestows Deriscope with the reliability sought by the average user with regard to number accuracy.
 This fact also makes Deriscope an excellent way to get acquainted with QuantLib and test its several features and models directly in Excel without the need to use a programming language.
-More related info at Technology page.
+More related info at the Technology page.

 Deriscope is designed in such a way that it can be used immediately to build and price complex derivative instruments without the need of prior training.
 The dedicated task pane allows you to browse through all available instruments and functions.
 After you have made your function selection, you may browse and edit the respective input parameters and finally generate a regular spreadsheet formula that may be inserted in any cell.
 You can then manipulate this formula directly in the spreadsheet just like any other Excel formula without the need of the dedicated task pane.